Mr. Magoo: Television

-Mr. Magoo was planned to have a cameo in the 1988 film Who Framed Roger Rabbit, but was later dropped for unknown reasons.

-Nickelodeon's Weinerville anthologizes most of his shorts.

-In 1997, Mr. Magoo was portrayed by Leslie Nielsen in a live-action Mr. Magoo feature film.
-It failed to find critical or popular success, and some support groups for the disabled, including the National Federation of the Blind, protested it on behalf of the blind and sight-impaired.

-A Mexican-U.S. animated feature, Kung-Fu Magoo, was released as a direct-to-DVD release in 2010 and made its TV debut on Disney XD in 2011.
+The theatrical UPA Mister Magoo cartoons remained in TV syndication throughout the years, including being featured on Nickelodeon's mid-1990s variety series Weinerville.

+Advertising

-Mr. Magoo helped advertise the General Electric line of products throughout the 1950s and 1960s, sometimes under the name J. Quincy Magoo.
+Mr. Magoo helped advertise the General Electric line of products throughout the 1950s and 1960s, sometimes under the name Quincy Magoo.
 In 2005, Mr. Magoo became the spokesman of the optical retail store Sterling Optical.
 Magoo also was featured in a series of commercials for Stag Beer in the 1960s.
 Also in the 1960s, the Polaner company sold its line of preserves in jars decorated with images of Mr. Magoo which, when empty, could then be used as drinking glasses.